 Speaking Out Against Bigotry

-I answered a question on speaking out against bigotry for Philosophy in Action Radio on 15 July 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on speaking out against bigotry on 15 July 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 When should a person speak up against bigotry?
 My boyfriend and I were at a party at the home of one of his coworkers.
 One person at the party started using offensive homophobic slurs, so I asked him not to use that kind of language.
 He persisted, and the conversation escalated into an argument.
 My boyfriend did not take a position, and he later said he "didn't want to get involved" and that it had been "none of my business" to stick my neck out against the bigot.
 I believe that silence implies acceptance.
 Though there may not be a moral obligation to intervene, it still seems like the right thing to do.
 What is the moral principle behind this?
 Is it important enough to end a relationship over?